Common Brand Names: Librium, Mitran, Poxi, Libritabs

 - Menstrual irregularities

-Although rarely, chlordiazepoxide may also cause severe, life-threatening adverse effects, especially when taken in excessive amounts.
-These include:
+Although instances of these are rare, chlordiazepoxide may also cause severe, life-threatening adverse effects, especially when taken in excessive amounts.
+These include:1

 - Respiratory depression